Tipplin/Tipplin/Author.Readme.md

 - with many create Forms with Buttons, without Buttons, icons,
 - Dialogs,
 - All Forms and Dialogs for free sets.
+### Visual Registry Library
+- Class Registry and Methods
+### Visual Exception Engine
+- To handle Exceptions and more...
 ----
 ### Contact to me
 ![MailPixelGIF](https://user-images.githubusercontent.com/40143278/214600440-d0285214-77d8-4394-a507-7afb8d7539ea.gif)